 I’m so tickled by everyone’s enthusiasm for our button-front Jenny Overalls hack.
 The pair I made is one of my most treasured garments and I’m thrilled to share this tutorial and free pattern bonus so you can unbutton your Jenny with similar abandon.

-First things first, you will need the modified pattern pieces which you can download from our Sewing Resource Library (you need to enter your email address below to get the password to this members-only area, where you can also download multiple fitting guides and all our free patterns).
+First things first, you will need the modified pattern pieces which you can download from our Sewing Resource Library (you need to enter your email address in the box below to get the password to this members-only area, where you can also download multiple fitting guides and all our free patterns).
 The only pieces you’ll be keeping from the original pattern are the legs (which you will cut out without the pocket opening), the back pockets and the overalls strap.
 It should also be said that with this pattern bonus, you can now make a pair of button front or fly front Jenny trousers or shorts since we’ve included a new center front waistband and fly extension.
 I won’t be covering how to do that in this tutorial; see our fly front tutorial or button fly tutorial for more info.

 Included in the new pattern pieces are a patch utility pocket, revised bib and bib facing, a waistband that opens along center front, a fly shield and a few new interfacing pieces.
 In addition to your new pattern pieces, you will need 8 button closures.
 These can be jeans buttons (like the ones in our Jenny kit), regular buttons or snap buttons).

 Here’s the complete cutting inventory: